0d-billie/beod.co.uk/_posts/2024-03-12-musings-on-coming-out-part-2.md

 ## Temporary respite
 C and I met for coffee a few months after the breakup, and what I had intended to be a plenary conversation ended more in the realms of reuniting.
 It would taste a lie to say that I hadn't hoped for a reconciliation, but I didn't dare dream that it might actually arrive.
 We talked for a long time about what went wrong.
 Looking back I think that was quite a toxic conversation, as I was shouldering the entire burden of responsibility for the breakdown in our relationship.
 Even as we agreed to tentatively try things out again, I was sewing the seeds of an even worse breakup to come.

 Months passed, and we were happy for a lot of it.
 My transition was practically stalled.
 I knew I was a woman, and I had already successfully come out to a large portion of my friends (more on that next time).
 But I was still terrified to come out to my family.
 C for their part was in a much better place with their own family, although in the time we had been apart they told their parents and siblings about my own transition.
 That C had done so was a huge source of discomfort, and I felt a gnawing sense of resentment that they had told my story without my being ready for it to be told, and it wouldn't be the last time that happened either.
+If not content, I was at least comfortable with the status quo as it stood.

+C and I continued to try and navigate the needs of a relationship that had morphed from a cis-het one into a deeply queer one.
+C was throwing themselves into queer culture, exploring drag and finding a crowd of queer friends, while I was finishing up a masters degree and barely had time to stay on top of my existing relationships and commitments without adding any more.

 - Straining the relationship
   - Pressures we put on ourselves and each other